-Have you heard a payday loan horror story?
-You may have, or you may be fortunate enough to now know anyone who has been in that position (or at least is prepared to talk about it).
+Have you ever heard a payday loan horror story?
+You may have, or you may be fortunate enough to not know anyone who has been in that position (or at least is prepared to talk about it).
 I am passionately against payday loans and guarantor loans.
 I have a lot of issues with the finance industry and believe that although they have to abide by certain rules and regulations, it is not enough.
 In fact I wrote an open letter to the credit card companies after my debt experience.

 Today I am able to bring you a story of David who was unfortunately caught in the vicious circle that is taking out payday loans.
 He has kindly agreed to share his story as a warning to anyone who is considering taking out a pay day loan.
 It is very eye opening.

 My name is David and I had an odious and devastating relationship with payday lenders for nearly 5 years.